Wenger calls for World Cup every two years

 Wenger said he would like to see a single international window, perhaps in October, with fewer qualifying matches.

-“For the players, there will be no more matches, and there will be compulsory rest after the final stages, at least 25 days,” said Wenger who sees his proposed new format coming into action in 2028, two years after the 2026 World Cup in North America and Mexico.
+“For the players, there will be no more matches, and there will be compulsory rest after the final stages, at least 25 days,” said Wenger who sees his proposed new format coming into action in 2028, two years after the 2026 World Cup in North America.

 “What people want today are high-stakes, easy-to-understand competitions,” he said, insisting there is “no financial intention behind it”.